 DAOs, striker-fired pistols and revolvers require nothing other draw, aim, bang as required.

 Where then, the differences?
 Is it all manual of arms?
 Some see that manual of arms equates to safety, and legions of users of pistols and revolvers other than striker-fired guns claim the latter are unsafe.
 To this I'm going to take the hard line and say that all tools are potentially dangerous if used improperly, and that only people are safe or unsafe.
 Yeah yeah yeah, I can hear a thousand people out in the world telling me that regardless of that TRUTH, in "reality," whatever that seems to be in their world, stuff happens.
 And because stuff happens, we need to protect people from themselves.
-And because of that, we are actually adopting a mindset that chooses to protect armed soldiers and armed policeman and armed citizens from themselves by making guns less likely (in theory) to be discharge through completely negligent action.
+And because of that, we are actually adopting a mindset that chooses to protect armed soldiers and armed policeman and armed citizens from themselves by making guns less likely (in theory) to be discharged through completely negligent action.
 Does anyone else see the sheer stupidity in all of this?

 But, as my ever-patient wife likes to say when meeting an immovable mountain, it is what it is.
 We have choices.
 If you think manual of arms equates to safety, have at it.
 I think manual of arms is really all about your personal preferences, what you started with, what you were convinced was best through your training and practice.
 Go for it.